 Subtraction can be taught to elementary students by introducing them to number relationships and strategies rather than focusing exclusively on procedures and steps that can be confusing and limiting.
 The algorithm, though useful in its own way, should not be viewed or taught as a means to an end whenever a difference between two numbers needs to be obtained.

 Students first need to understand what the numbers mean, how they relate to one another, and how they can use this information to calculate.

-In a previous article I reviewed one strategy for subtracting numbers by "adding up," in which children use addition to find the answer to a subtraction problem.
-In this article a strategy called "breaking it down" will be reviewed.
+In a previous article about elementary math, I reviewed one strategy for subtracting numbers by “adding up,” in which children use addition to find the answer to a subtraction problem.
+In this article a strategy called “breaking it down” will be reviewed.

 Breaking it Down: Example Problem

 If the problem, as with the last article, is 1,278 - 580, one doesn’t need to set it up in columns and use borrowing to calculate.
 Nor should a student feel powerless to solve this problem if he or she doesn’t know the algorithmic procedure for doing so.

 Let’s start by breaking down 580 into pieces, such that each piece can be mentally subtracted from the starting number.

 - First let’s subtract 1,278 - 200.
 This leaves us with a difference of 1,078 with 380 left to subtract.